-The ideas behind Inquiry Learning are strongly connected to SRL and both depends on SRL and aims to develop SRL in learners.
-Within this view it is important to realize that students might also self-regulate towards avoidance.
+The ideas behind Inquiry Learning are strongly connected to SRL and both depend on SRL and aim to develop SRL in learners.
+Within this view, it is important to realize that students might also self-regulate towards avoidance.
 Therefore, the inquiry model and the apps in Go-Lab, not only reflect the main phases of SRL, but also emphasize aspects that have been associated with good SRL (e.g. asking questions, taking notes, plan work, reflect, self- and peer-assessment, participate in discussion) both as scaffolds in the current inquiry and as elements for developing SRL.

 References & Further reading